What’s the point of having a website when nobody scrolls past your hero image?

 Banking on the not so good things

 You can bring your negative experiences and present them as valuable lessons.
-To show you how – nobody knows about the ordeals you have had with your past clients/customers.
-And this often happens because of miscommunication.
+To show you how – nobody knows about the challenges you have faced in coming up with the robust system you have now.
 I am sure you have learned your lessons from this.
+Turn this experience into a shareable excerpt that instills trust and confidence in your readers.

 By talking about these learnings, you demonstrate your openness.
 Plus, you are bringing a real story that has lived with you.
-Real stories are charming because everybody wants to know what happened and who you really are.
+Real stories are charming because everybody wants to know what happened to your product/event/client meeting at the end.
 That’s what it means to show and not just tell.

-Help your content with the what happened factor and you succeed in eternalizing it.
+Help your content with the what happened angle and you will be, remembered.

 Create content that is easy to use

 Creating flubby-dubby conundrums or writing lengthy unwanted stories, stuffing images unnecessarily, throwing in stats at the drop of a hat makes your content forced and coerced.
-So, avoid all of this.
+Avoid.
+All of this.

 But, in a quest to obsess over grammar, syntax, and spellings, don’t ignore the big work.